stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-__[quickly]__ You know that man, it's Greg coming down!
+_(quickly singing)_ ♪ Look at that man, it's Greg coming down!
 Good egg man, good egg town!
 Giving out eggs to all the people!
 Look at them, they are so feeble!
-They are weak from lack of protein!
+They are weak from lack of protein! ♫

 #### BEN